shown in other instead.

 The graphic resources are regularly checked for being modified in order to be reloaded or deleted.
-The corresponding check intervals are specified by the Check Duration and the Destroy Duration respectively.
+The corresponding interval is specified by the Destroy Duration.

 Streaming system uses texture cache composed of minimized copies generated for all textures with user-defined resolution and stored in the data/.cache_textures folder.
 These copies are used instead of the originals while they are loaded.

 Texture cache is loaded at engine’s startup and always stays in the memory after loading.
 To provide smooth loading and rendering of resources, streamed entities have the following loading priorities:

 - Uncached textures (cause spikes as texture cache is generated for them on the fly; materials with uncached and unloaded textures applied are rendered black)

 Texture cache can be preloaded or loaded after geometry data, the Texture Cache Preload flag controls loading priority of texture cache.

 By default, texture cache files are generated with a resolution of 16×16, such a low resolution of textures causes visual artifacts during loading.
 The resolution can be increased by setting the Texture Cache Resolution parameter.
 Existing cache files should be wiped away by using the render_streaming_textures_cache_destroy console command, after that texture cache will be generated automatically with the new specified resolution.